-The Psychology major is designed for students wanting to specialize in one discipline (psychology).
-TRU-OL offers many courses that fulfill both lower- and upper-level degree requirements, but students may need to complete some degree requirements through classroom or distance courses from other recognized post-secondary institutions and transfer the credit to the degree program.
+The Psychology major is designed for students wanting to specialize in one discipline (Psychology).
+TRU-OL offers many courses that fulfill both lower- and upper-level degree requirements, but students may need to complete some degree requirements through classroom or distance courses from other recognized post-secondary institutions and transfer the credit to this degree program.

 Students in this program must complete a Directed Studies course (see below)

 In Oslo, Norway where he is a full-time coach, Lee Davidson juggles fatherhood and work with his studies in the Bachelor of Arts, Psychology program.
 Davidson plans to blend his interest in psychology with his experience in sport.

 Naomi vanGinkel Wilde plans to use her Bachelor of Arts in Psychology to help provide her with the foundations required to go on to graduate studies and pursue a career working with special needs and gifted children.

 A minimum of 15 TRU credits (distance or on-campus).